-Total revenue from operating activities was 32% higher (\$3,791,512) compared to last year.
-Revenue from fundraising activities was 74% higher than last year due to a significant individual bequest received for \$6.2m.
-Bequest income was well above the historical average annual donation, and this source of income continues to vary from year to year as evident between 2016 (\$7,065,265) and 2015 (\$1,821,083).
-Revenue from other operating activities was 10% lower than last year due to decreased external grants received.
+Total revenue from operating activities was 38% lower (\$5,920,682) compared to last year.
+The difference was in Bequest income where a significant individual bequest of \$6.2m was received in 2016.
+Bequest income continues to meet the four year average target, and this source of income continues to vary from year to year as evident between 2017 (\$1,833,373) and 2016 (\$7,065,265).
+Revenue from other operating activities was 2% lower than last year due to decreased external grants received.

-Charitable support from the general public continued to be strong in 2016 although bequest income fluctuates from year to year.
+Charitable support from the general public continued to be strong in 2017 although bequest income fluctuates from year to year.
 Income from non-bequest fundraising is obtained in an increasingly competitive charity climate.
-Fluctuations in the fundraising costs can sometimes occur when new funding initiatives are at a development stage and the benefits only become evident in the following year.
+Fluctuations in the fundraising costs can sometimes occur when new funding initiatives are at a development stage and the benefits only become evident in the following years.

-Total operating expenditure was 9.5% lower (\$929,567) compared to last year due to decreased fundraising expenditure and decreased media activity conducted by external grants.
+Total operating expenditure was 4% lower (\$350,994) compared to last year due to decreased fundraising expenditure and decreased expenditure in external grants.